You'll drive minibuses, cranes and more to ensure people and equipment are in the right place at the right time.

 Qualifications you need

-2 GCSE/SCEs at Grade G/6 minimum or equivalent in English language and maths.
+2 GCSE/SCEs at Grade G/6 minimum or 2 SNEs at Grade 4 or equivalent, including English Language and Maths.
 A provisional driving licence is also required.

 Qualifications you can gain

 NVQ Level 2 and 3 in driving goods vehicles; City & Guilds in carrying dangerous goods; driving licences including Car (B), LGV (C+E) and Coach (D) licences

 Whether or not you were born in the United Kingdom, you should have resided there for the five years immediately preceding your application.

 Drivers are specifically employed to provide the RAF with a professional driver capability.
 You will be required to drive, operate and administer the RAF’s fleet of ground vehicles.

 This fleet ranges from light motor vehicles to minibuses, large goods vehicles, passenger carrying vehicles, ambulances and specialist airfield support equipment such as refuellers, aircraft tractors and mobile cranes.

 These vehicles, along with the Drivers, play an important role in the operational effectiveness of the RAF, ensuring that people and equipment are available in the right place, at the right time.